Resources, environment and development

 - Prof David Hulme - Professor, Development Studies

-- Dr Tom Lavers -Senior Lecturer, Politics, Governance and Management
+- Dr Tom Lavers - Reader in Politics and Development

-- Dr Johan Oldekop - Senior Lecturer in Environment and Development
+- Dr Johan Oldekop - Reader in Environment and Development

 - Dr Rose Pritchard - Presidential Fellow, Socio-Environmental Systems

-- Dr Maria Rusca – Lecturer in Global Development
+- Dr Maria Rusca – Senior Lecturer in Global Development

 - Prof Philip Woodhouse - Emeritus Professor